raulsteiu/raulsteiu.github.io/INSTRUCTIONS.md

 1. Go to `https://raulsteiu.github.io/clients/`
 2. Hover over the story card — a 🗑 trash icon appears on the right of the card
 3. Click the trash icon
-4. If not already authenticated, enter password and GitHub token
+4. If not already authenticated, enter your GitHub token
 5. Confirm the deletion
 6. The app deletes all files in `clients/[slug]/` and removes the entry from `stories.json`